Chickenpox is caused by the varicella-zoster virus. The same virus also causes herpes zoster (shingles).

 Sources & Citations

 - Centers for Disease Control and Prevention.
-Chickenpox (varicella) signs and symptoms.
-Available at: https://www.cdc.gov/chickenpox/about/symptoms.html (accessed 16 April 2018).
+Chickenpox (varicella) complications.
+Available at: https://www.cdc.gov/chickenpox/about/complications.html (accessed 20 February 2020).

 - Victoria State Government.
 Better Health Channel.
 Chickenpox.
 Available at: https://www.betterhealth.vic.gov.au/health/conditionsandtreatments/chickenpox (accessed 20 May 2018).